China urges India to 'punish' border clash instigators | DW | 17.06.2020

 Separately, Foreign Ministry spokesman Zhao Lijian on Wednesday said China was not to be blamed for the clash and that the overall situation at the border was stable.
 He said both countries were seeking to resolve the situation through dialogue.

 According to Indian officials no shots were fired, but soldiers were hit with clubs and stones during the brawl between the two sides in the remote Galwan Valley.
-At least 20 Indian soldiers died, with India saying there were also casualties on the Chinese side.
+At least 20 Indian soldiers died,including a colonel, with India saying there were also casualties on the Chinese side.
 Some Indian media outlets spoke of over 40 Chinese soldiers either killed or injured.

 Read more: India-China border standoff raises military tensions